jonathanpoelen/manga-viewer/README.md

-`htmlviewer` is a tool that generates a web page to view images in a directorie. `htmlviewer-gui` is simple wrapper which uses `zenity` as GUI.
+`htmlviewer` is a tool that generates a web page to view images from a directorie. `htmlviewer-gui` is simple wrapper which uses `zenity` as GUI.

 A standalone viewer is available [here](https://jonathanpoelen.github.io/manga-viewer).